roman-mueller/puppet-docs/source/puppet/4.2/reference/ssl_manage.md

 There are a few ways the CA can sign a cert:

 * Autosigning, which happens immediately. link to autosigning docs for full details.
-* Admin user using `puppet cert` command
+* Admin user using `puppet cert` command.
-* Admin user using PE console node manager
+* Admin user using PE console node manager.
 * Trusted certificate making requests to the `certificate_status` API endpoint.

 #### Signing Certs With `puppet cert`